kimburgess/crikeycon18-badge-challenges/2-the-ear.md

 So two more potentially important things there - "scanning it slowly" and "don't delay".

+Equipped with this new information it was time for a little more Google-Fu.
+Boom: [slow-scan television](https://www.sigidwiki.com/wiki/SSTV).
+This is a signal format that allows for transmission of static images within an analogue, FM signal.
+The image is first split into lines, which are then split into dots.
+Each pixel is then allocated a frequency which modulated the carrier based on brightness.

-A little more Google-Fu with this new information revealed some gold: [slow-scan television](https://www.sigidwiki.com/wiki/SSTV) it matches in with all the clues and the properties of the signal.
+It matches in with all the clues and the properties of the signal.
 Oh, and look - there's a [nice app](https://play.google.com/store/apps/details?id=xdsopl.robot36&hl=en) in the Play store too.
+One potential complication - within SSTV, there are still a number of different modes to allow for different colour encodings and resolutions.
 Thankfully, the app also has a the ability to autodetect the SSTV mode - I guess that's what's in the preamble.

+The room was super noisy so playback through laptop speakers resulted in a pretty poor image due to interference.
+Being an audio geek means I tend to carry around a set of nice closed-back headphones.
+Using these I fashioned up a basic acoustic coupler, or more simply - I jammed my phone mic between the headphones ear pads and cranked the volume.

 Success!